Irnx23/Mnemonic-MPLAB/README.md

 # Mnemonic-MPLAB
-Practices in assambly lenguage, specific in Mnemonic in the program MPLAB
+Practices in assambly lenguage (Mnemonic) in the program MPLAB